Broken or knocked out tooth

 - Avoid fights.

-- Avoid hard foods, such as bones, stale bread, and tough bagels.
+- Avoid hard foods, such as bones, stale bread, tough bagels and unpopped popcorn kernels.

 - Always wear a seatbelt.